 - Accommodations- This part of the act requires college campuses to take IEPs and 504 plans from students to show evidence of their disability when they are seeking services.

-- Training- This aspect is for faculty and staff on campus to have access to a technical assistance center that offers learning opportunities on how to support their students with disabilities.
+- Training- This aspect is for faculty and staff on campus to have access to a technical assistance center that offers learning opportunities on how to support their disabled college students.

 The Rise Act came into fruition as a result of the many complaints from students and parents about how hard it was to access services.
 There were also many expressed frustrations about how unequipped faculty and campus staff were in terms of understanding the necessary accommodations that can aid in the success of students.